Ian Conyers: 2018 Congressional special election

-Ian Conyers urged the local and national media to take “a thorough look at all candidates” vying to replace his great-uncle.
-He later took down those tweets.
 After Republican Governor Rick Snyder held the seat vacant for over one year the election was announced as a double primary in which one contest was to finish the unexpired term of John Conyers Jr. and a second concurrent election was to hold the office from 2018 until 2020.
 Detroit city council president Brenda Jones won the partial election, Rashida Tlaib narrowly won the full term by 800 votes.